plana93/git_good_practice/first_steps_with_git/0_base_commands.md

 ```
 Record changes to the repository
 ```
-git commit -m "message del commit" # use a specific commit git commit -c HEAD # it use the last commit message
+git commit -m "commit message" # use a specific commit git commit -c HEAD # it use the last commit message
 ```
 Show commit logs `git log`